turneraj/MEOWS/README.md

 ---------------------------------------------------------

 ###Overview
-Multi-step Eliminating Operational Workflow for Sequences, affectionately called **MEOWS**, is a program used to automatically generate a maximum likelihood phylogeny for its users.
+Multi-step Eliminating Operational Workflow for Sequences, colloquially called **MEOWS**, is a program used to automatically generate a maximum likelihood phylogeny for its users.
 As a user, you simply input a `.fasta` file that contains one sequence for your locus of interest.
 MEOWS uses **NCBI's